 God has given each of us a story with him that can encourage others and point them to Jesus.

-We share our story with others so that they, too, can find their life in Jesus.
-When we discover something amazing, we share it with others, and Jesus is no exception.
+We prepare and share our story with others so that they can find life in Jesus.

-- What I want the group to know and understand: Our story is unique and valuable.
-God can use our story to draw people to himself.
-Others will identify with our story.
+- KNOW: Our story is unique, and God can use it to draw people to himself.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!